 Economic and market conditions have had, and will continue to have, a direct and material impact on our results of operations and financial condition because performance in the financial services industry is heavily influenced by the overall strength of economic conditions and financial market activity.
 For example:

-- In 2023, our business continued to be impacted by the U.S. Federal Reserve's efforts to reduce inflation.
-Although market volatility trended lower, equity indices saw a significant rally as the pace of inflation fell, and the U.S. economy remained relatively resilient, overall financial market activity remained subdued compared to historical levels.
-During the first half of the year, the U.S. Federal Reserve raised rates four times, which brought the fed funds rate to a 22-year high.
-These higher interest rates, persistent inflation, and tightened lending standards following two high-profile bank failures in the first quarter of 2023 contributed to macroeconomic uncertainty and muted client activity across our businesses, including advisory, equity capital markets, fixed income institutional brokerage, and public finance.
-We believe that the trajectory of market conditions in 2024 will be dependent on several factors, including a continued moderation of the pace of inflation, whether the U.S. Federal Reserve is able to cut interest rates, whether the U.S. economy enters a recession and its magnitude and duration, and the effects of macroeconomic or political uncertainty in the U.S. or abroad.
-Widespread concern or doubts in the market about U.S. or global economic conditions, the potential for financial contagion or widespread corporate or government defaults, the U.S. presidential election, the possibility of the broader outbreak of armed conflict in the Middle East or Eastern Europe, geopolitical tensions concerning Taiwan, or the pace, impact, or effectiveness of the actions by the U.S. Federal Reserve with respect to interest rates, or the efficacy or adequacy of government measures enacted to support the U.S. and global economy, could erode the outlook for macroeconomic conditions, economic growth, and business confidence, which would negatively impact our businesses.
+- In 2024, our business generally benefited from continued U.S. economic strength and moderation in the pace of inflation, which led to an increase in business and client activity.
+Nevertheless, overall financial market activity continued to remain somewhat subdued compared to historical levels due to uncertainty concerning future U.S. Federal Reserve policy and the potential for a resurgence of inflation.
+We believe that the trajectory of market conditions in 2025 will be dependent on several factors, including a continued moderation of the pace of inflation, the ability of the U.S. Federal Reserve to continue to cut interest rates, the effects of, or market uncertainty concerning the effects of tariffs, tax, regulatory and other policies of the new U.S. presidential administration, and the effects of macroeconomic or political uncertainty in the U.S. or abroad.
+Widespread concern or doubts in the market about U.S. or global economic conditions, the potential for financial contagion or widespread corporate or government defaults, the possibility of the broader outbreak of armed conflict in the Middle East or Eastern Europe, geopolitical tensions concerning Taiwan, or the pace, impact, or effectiveness of the actions by the U.S. Federal Reserve with respect to interest rates, or the efficacy or adequacy of government measures enacted to support the U.S. and global economy, could erode the outlook for macroeconomic conditions, economic growth, and business confidence, which would negatively impact our businesses.

-- Our equities investment banking revenues from our advisory and equity capital markets businesses are directly related to macroeconomic conditions and corresponding financial market activity.
-Our equities investment banking business overall, but especially our capital markets business, benefits from cycles of strong financial market activity and company valuations.
-As an example, a significant portion of our equities investment banking revenues in recent years has been derived from advisory and capital markets engagements in our focus sectors and from financial sponsor clients, and activity in these areas is highly correlated to market conditions and the macroeconomic environment.
-During periods of heightened economic uncertainty, financial market activity can significantly decline, as we experienced in 2023, and our business may suffer reduced revenues as a result.
-If the outlook for macroeconomic conditions in 2024 were to remain depressed, or deteriorate further, the level of financial market activity could continue to decrease, which would reduce our equities investment banking revenues more generally.
-In addition, market volatility or uncertainty related to a decline in the U.S. or global macroeconomic outlook could cause financial market activity to decrease, which would also negatively affect our equities investment banking revenues.
+- Our investment banking revenues from our advisory and equity capital markets businesses are directly related to macroeconomic conditions and corresponding financial market activity.
+Our investment banking business overall, but especially our capital markets business, benefits from cycles of strong financial market activity and company valuations.
+As an example, a significant portion of our investment banking revenues in recent years has been derived from advisory and capital markets engagements in our focus sectors and from financial sponsor clients, and activity in these areas is highly correlated to market conditions and the macroeconomic environment.
+During periods of heightened economic uncertainty, financial market activity can significantly decline, and our business may suffer reduced revenues as a result.
+If the outlook for macroeconomic conditions in 2025 were to deteriorate, the level of financial market activity could significantly decrease, which would reduce our investment banking revenues more generally.
+In addition, market volatility or uncertainty related to a decline in the U.S. or global macroeconomic outlook could cause financial market activity to decrease, which would also negatively affect our investment banking revenues.
 Global macroeconomic conditions and U.S. financial markets also remain vulnerable to the potential risks posed by exogenous shocks, which could include, among other things, political or social unrest or economic uncertainty in the U.S. and the European Union, including the potential for financial contagion or widespread corporate or government defaults, renewed concern about China's economy or financial sector, the wider outbreak of armed conflict in the Middle East or Eastern Europe, geopolitical tensions concerning Taiwan, and complications involving terrorism and armed conflicts around the world, or other challenges to global trade.
-More generally, because our business is closely correlated to the macroeconomic outlook, a significant deterioration in that outlook or an exogenous shock would likely have an immediate and significant negative impact on our equities investment banking business and our overall results of operations.
+More generally, because our business is closely correlated to the macroeconomic outlook, a significant deterioration in that outlook or an exogenous shock would likely have an immediate and significant negative impact on our investment banking business and our overall results of operations.